Flavor Anomalies and Quark-Lepton Unification: Minimal Theory for Quark-Lepton Unification

 where the numbers in the superscript denote the electric charge.
 The Yukawa interactions for $\Phi_3$ and $\Phi_4$ are obtained by expanding the interactions in Eq.~\eqref{eq:Yukawa} in terms of the $\SU(3)_C \otimes \SU(2)_L \otimes \text{U}(1)_Y$ fields,

-where $a$ and $b$ correspond to the $\SU(2)_L$ indices.
 Notice that in this sector the interactions are parametrized by only two Yukawa matrices because the $\SU(4)_C$ symmetry relates the different Yukawa interactions in a unique way, as Eq.~\eqref{eq:Yukawa} displays.
 After spontaneous breaking of the electroweak symmetry, the charged fermion masses and the Dirac neutrino masses ($M_\nu^D$) are given by

 Here the VEVs of the Higgs doublets are defined as $\langle H^0_1 \rangle = v_1 / \sqrt{2}$, and $\langle H^0_2 \rangle = v_2/\sqrt{2}$.
 In our convention the mass matrices are diagonalized as

 The neutrino masses are generated using the inverse seesaw mechanism (for more details see Ref.~\cite{FileviezPerez:2013zmv}).